jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive.md

 Before diving into the solution, let's quickly understand what makes Durable Objects special.

-**Durable Objects** are Cloudflare's answer to stateful serverless computing.
-Unlike traditional serverless functions that are stateless and ephemeral, Durable Objects provide:
+**Durable Objects** are Cloudflare’s stateful serverless solution.
+They let you store and manage data **right next to your compute**, unlike traditional serverless functions which are stateless and ephemeral.

-- **Global Consistency**: Each object instance exists in exactly one location worldwide at any given time
-- **Persistent State**: Built-in storage that survives between requests
-- **WebSocket Support**: Can maintain long-lived connections
-- **Automatic Migration**: Cloudflare moves objects closer to where they're being used
-- **Strong Consistency**: No eventual consistency issues - reads after writes are guaranteed
+Durable Objects give you a single, consistent instance of your data anywhere in the world.
+Your state is persistent, surviving between requests, and you can even keep long-lived connections like WebSockets open.
+Cloudflare automatically moves your objects closer to where they’re being used, and you never have to worry about eventual consistency, reads always reflect the latest writes.

 Think of them as **mini-servers** that automatically scale and migrate based on usage patterns.
 Perfect for our payment tracking use case where we need to maintain state between the STK initiation and the webhook callback.